On This Page

 I have been selected for Practice Assessment.
 Can I tell my colleagues about it?

 When you start the Practice Assessment process, you agree to keep the content of the tests and other assessments confidential.
 Breaching this confidentiality may result in an investigation and a finding of professional misconduct.

-You can tell your colleagues about the overall process of Practice Assessment that is, that you had to write the multiple-choice tests and submit your Learning Plan.
+You can tell your colleagues about the overall process of Practice Assessment.
+You can explain that you wrote the multiple-choice tests and submitted your Learning Plan.
 You can mention that a Peer Assessor reviewed your Learning Plan and assessment results, and wrote a report for the QA Committee.
-But you cannot tell them specifics about the assessments (such as, the questions that were on a test or part of a clinical assessment).
+But you cannot tell them specifics about the assessments such as questions on a test or part of a clinical assessment.